green-party-dublin-central/nh-web/site/content/post/more-questions-than-answers-on-the-phoenix-park-gates.md

 _As a result, Deputy Hourigan has submitted the following:_

-_\- Initial Parliamentary Question to Department for Public Expenditure (answer received)_
+* _Initial Parliamentary Question to Department for Public Expenditure (answer received)_

-_\- Parliamentary Question to Department for Public Expenditure requesting traffic reports_
+* _Parliamentary Question to Department for Public Expenditure requesting traffic reports_

-_\- Parliamentary Question on the closing of Chesterfield Avenue on weekends (this has normally been closed in previous summer)_
+* _Parliamentary Question on the closing of Chesterfield Avenue on weekends (this has normally been closed in previous summer)_

-_\- Email/letter to the Minister of State for the OPW_
+* _Email/letter to the Minister of State for the OPW_

-_\- Email/letter to the Commissioner of the OPW_
+* _Email/letter to the Commissioner of the OPW_

-_\- Email/letter to the Superintendent of the Phoenix Park_
+* _Email/letter to the Superintendent of the Phoenix Park_

-_\- FOI request for Minister of State's diary (to establish what meetings the Minister had with TDs, local representatives, and interest groups prior to announcing his decision)_
+* _FOI request for Minister of State's diary (to establish what meetings the Minister had with TDs, local representatives, and interest groups prior to announcing his decision)_

-_\- FOI request for the OPW's communication with An Garda Síochána on reopening the gates_
+* _FOI request for the OPW's communication with An Garda Síochána on reopening the gates_

+_ENDS_

 * Image [credit](https://twitter.com/OisinOhAlmhain/status/1141383868056047617)